French shares underperform after BNP Paribas hit by possible fine

 * BNP slumps on report of possible $10 billion fine

-* ECB easing hopes fuel monthly rise (Updates with closing prices and no other changes to text)
+* ECB easing hopes fuel monthly rise (Adds quote, detail, updates prices)

 By Alistair Smout